ArpanManna/Maven_POC/README.md

 The project is designed to help freelancers find work and get paid, while also protecting their rights.
 It is a valuable resource for freelancers, and it is likely to be successful in helping them find work and get paid.

-Our project is deployed on Polygon Mumbai testnet.

 ## Architecture
 <p align="center">
 <img width="641" src="https://github.com/ArpanManna/Maven_POC/assets/115616879/47c185b6-6d2e-413a-bdf4-a2d57e55a11f">